Traffic Speed Deflectometer - Results

 |

-The text file is based on a binary file created by the data acquisition software during measuring.
-Parameters such as filter lengths and output frequency can be changed by the user.
-The software also has a plot facility for quick viewing of the results.
-Extra files containing the raw data or information about data quality can be created.
+The result file is based on a binary file created by the data recording software during measuring.
+Different settings such as the number of columns and the output frequency can be changed by the user.
+The user can select to operate in imperial units or metric units.

 Deflection Slope